rentry/rentry.github.io/_events/farmhouse-film-11-game-night.md

 ## Wait, what?

 I have a [Super Nintendo Classic](https://www.nintendo.com/super-nes-classic/) ("NOW YOU’RE PLAYING WITH SUPER POWER,"...says the website 🙄).
-We'll plug it in to the projector via HDMI outside and...figure it out.
+We'll plug it into the projector via HDMI outside and...figure it out.
 If it doesn't work, we'll have the campfire to warm us and heal our emotional wounds.

 ## About the ~~film~~ game